Mainframe-Archive/mainframe-os/docs/roadmap.md

 - **Lendo:** New social lending platform to facilitate blockchain-based loans to Mainframe OS contacts.
 - **Compounded and CDP Pro:** UX updates
-- **Noted and Payment:** bugfixes and basic improvements
+- **Noted and Payment:** bug fixes and basic improvements

 ## Q4 Milestone: Beta 1

 ### Mainframe OS protocols & SDK APIs

-- **Communications:** Ability to send and receive private, asynchronous messages between Mainframe OS contacts
+- **Communications:** Ability to send and receive private, asynchronous messages between Mainframe OS contacts.
 - **Files:** Ability to upload, access, and manage encrypted files to the decentralized Swarm storage layer, including sharing with Mainframe OS contacts.

 ### Mainframe OS User Features

-- **Vault management:** Ability to backup user data to a specified location and restore from that file on a fresh installation or new device.
+- **Vault management:** Ability to backup user data to a specified location and restore from that backup in a fresh installation or new device.
 Additional option to wipe data and start from fresh vault.
 - **Multiple user accounts:** Ability to create multiple Mainframe OS identities, including separate profile, wallets, contacts, applications, and user data.
 - **Apps discovery:** Ability to share apps with contacts - e.g. explicitly share single app